Special Adjustment Budget: Provincial Treasury (Vote 3)

-Provincial Treasury may have, what John Maynard Keynes, called a “wintery skepticism”, when it comes to spending, under the able leadership of the Head of Department, David Savage, “Team Finance” immediately sprang into action to support departments who found themselves on the frontline of the fight against Covid-19 in the Western Cape.
+Provincial Treasury may have, what John Maynard Keynes, called a “wintery scepticism”, when it comes to spending, but under the able leadership of the Head of Department, David Savage, “Team Finance” immediately sprang into action to support departments who found themselves on the frontline of the fight against Covid-19 in the Western Cape.

 - Triggered and rapidly processed emergency expenditure approvals in terms of Section 25 of the Public Finance Management Act (No. 1 of 1999), to authorise an unprecedented amount of funding:

 - R1 billion to the Department of Health for the mobilisation of field hospitals, testing and screening, and more beds;

 - R400 million to the Department of Transport and Public Works for the mobilisation of quarantine and isolation facilities; and

 - R18 million to the Department of Education for the mobilisation of school feeding schemes in the Western Cape.

 All of which was critical in our fight against Covid-19 in the Western Cape.